 Reality & Risk was designed and developed by Maree Crabbe and David Corlett.
-They have managed the project since its inception in 2009, and are co-producers, co-directors, researchers and writers of the project’s documentary film, Love and Sex in an Age of Pornography.
+They are co-producers, co-directors, researchers and writers of the project’s broadcast documentary films, Love and Sex in an Age of Pornography, and The Porn Factor.
 Maree is also author of the project’s secondary school resource, In The Picture: Supporting young people in an era of explicit sexual imagery.

-Maree has worked with young people – and on issues affecting young people – in the community sector since 1993.
-She has developed and delivered programs focusing on sexual violence prevention, sexual diversity and prevention of sexually transmissible infections.
-Maree has published articles on young people, sexuality and pornography in online and print media.
+Maree has worked with young people – and on issues affecting young people – since 1993.
+She has developed and delivered programs focusing on sexual violence prevention, sexual diversity, pornography, and prevention of sexually transmissible infections.
+Maree presents about pornography, its impact on young people, and what we can do about it, at conferences, professional learning workshops and parent events in Australia and around the world.
+She has been interviewed for radio and television, and published articles on young people, sexuality and pornography in online and print media.

-Reality & Risk was originally auspiced by Brophy Family and Youth Services.
+Reality & Risk was originally auspiced by Brophy Family and Youth Services, but is now delivered independently.
 Brophy is the primary provider for youth services in south west Victoria, Australia.
 Brophy originated in 1974, as hostel accommodation for homeless youth.
 Over the decades, it has developed a comprehensive range of services for the homeless, young people and families.